 - Complete a Graduate Plan of Study, as determined by the Thesis Advisory Committee in consultation with the candidate, by the end of the first semester after matriculation.

-- Complete a Thesis Research Proposal acceptable to the Thesis Advisory Committee by the end of second semester after matriculation before thesis research begins.
+- Complete and successfully defend a Thesis Research Proposal acceptable to the Thesis Advisory Committee by the end of second semester after matriculation, generally before thesis research begins.

 - A minimum of 15 credits at the 600- and 700-level.